iamsiva11/PySpark-learn/PySpark-guide.md

 #### Flatmap

-When you want to map a source rdd to a (list of rdds) Different from a map (one to one) , while flatmap is one to many
+When you want to map a source RDD to a (list of RDDs) Different from a map (one to one) , while flatmap is one to many

 ```python